TheThingsNetwork/workshops/workshops/TheThingsUno/README.md

 ![application info](./media/app-info.png)

 *Note: in every component on the dashboard there is a small help icon.
 This opens a help message with details about that components.*

-#### Register an ABP Device
+#### Register Device

-The Things Network supports the two LoRaWAN mechanisms to register devices: activation by personalization (ABP) and over the air activation (OTAA).
-In this workshop, we use ABP.

-##### Register the Device

 To register the device, go back to the dashboard and click **Register Device** on the application page.
 This will take you to the device registration page.

 Select **ABP**.
 We will let both session keys to be randomly generated.
 To continue, click **Register**.

 ![register-device](./media/register-device-abp.png)

 You will be redirected to the device info page.
 Here you can view all information about your device, send messages to the device and view messages that were sent by the device.

 **Important**: Enable the **Relax Frame Count** option for this device.

 *Note*: Relax Frame Count allows you to restart your device for development purposes without the routing services keeping track of the frame counter.
 Disabling this feature enables replay attacks, e.g. sending messages with a frame counter equal or lower than the latest received, so please do not enable relax frame count in production.

 ![device-info](./media/device-info-abp.png)

-## Sending Some Data

 ### Configure Device

 1. In the Arduino IDE, open **File** > **Examples** > **TheThingsUno** > **Workshop**
 2. Change your `devAddr`, `nwkSKey`, `appSKey` to the values you can find on the device page in the dashboard.

 *Hint*: If you click the `<>` on the each of the fields on the Device page, their contents are shown as a C-style byte array literal which is extra handy for copy-pasting.

-Use the information shown on the device page to fill in following code snippet:

 ### Run The Application on Your Device